Package 'Chromatograms'

 Title: Infrastructure for Chromatographic Mass Spectrometry Data

-Description: The Chromatograms packages defines a efficient infrastructure for storing and handling of chromatographic mass spectrometry data.
+Description: The Chromatograms packages defines an efficient infrastructure for storing and handling of chromatographic mass spectrometry data.
 It provides different implementations of *backends* to store and represent the data.
 Such backends can be optimized for small memory footprint or fast data access/processing.
 A lazy evaluation queue and chunk-wise processing capabilities ensure efficient analysis of also very large data sets.

 Maintainer: Philippine Louail <[email protected]>